 While there has been considerable focus on measuring and regulating the resource efficiency of buildings, less attention has been paid to the issue of how well buildings meet their design intent for the occupants.
-Building occupants represent a wealth of information about how well a building works.
+Building occupants represent a wealth of information about how well a building actually works.
 The challenge is to collect and analyze this input in a systematic and meaningful manner.

 The current CBE survey focuses on seven areas of indoor environmental performance, including thermal comfort, air quality, acoustics, lighting, cleanliness, spatial layout, and office furnishings.
-It has been implemented in over 475 buildings to date, with over 51,000 individual occupant responses (as of October 2009).
+It has been implemented in over 1,000 buildings to date, with over 100,000 individual occupant responses (as of March 2017).
 Additional survey modules have been created to gather data on additional topics such as security, accessibility, transportation, and green building features.

 Brager, G. and L. Baker, 2008.
 Occupant Satisfaction in Mixed-Mode Buildings, Proceedings, Air Conditioning and the Low Carbon Cooling Challenge, Windsor, UK, July.

-Abbaszadeh, S., L. Zagreus, D. Lehrer and C. Huizenga, 2006.
+Abbaszadeh, S., L. Zagreus, D. Lehrer, and C. Huizenga, 2006.
 Occupant Satisfaction with Indoor Environmental Quality in Green Buildings.
 Proceedings, Healthy Buildings 2006, Vol. III, 365-370, Lisbon, Portugal, June.

-Huizenga, C., S. Abbaszadeh, L. Zagreus and E. Arens, 2006.
+Huizenga, C., S. Abbaszadeh, L. Zagreus, and E. Arens, 2006.

 Air Quality and Thermal Comfort in Office Buildings.
 Results of a Large Indoor Environmental Quality Survey.
 Proceedings, Healthy Buildings 2006, Vol. III, 393-397, Lisbon, Portugal, June.

-Zagreus, L., Huizenga, C., E. Arens and D. Lehrer, 2004.
+Zagreus, L., C. Huizenga, E. Arens, and D. Lehrer, 2004.
 Listening to the Occupants: A Web-based Indoor Environmental Quality Survey.
 Indoor Air 2004; 14 (Suppl 8): pp. 65–74.

 Lehrer, D., et. al., 2006.
 LEED Post-Occupancy Evaluation: Taking Responsibility for the Occupants. (long version) BetterBricks USGBC Workshops, Portland and Seattle, November.

 Huizenga, C., et. al., 2005.
-LEED Post Occupancy Evaluation: Taking Responsibility for Occupants. (short version) Greenbuild Expo and Conference 2005, Atlanta, November
+LEED Post Occupancy Evaluation: Taking Responsibility for Occupants. (short version) Greenbuild Expo and Conference 2005, Atlanta, November.